ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 Screen updates are slow when in PWM RSSI mode - resolved in master / for next release

-Screen updates are slow for GPS data - work in progress
+Screen updates are slow for GPS data - resolved in master / for next release

 GUI requires a restart after font upload